HaitunL/bitqu.github.io/_team/1-stevedrew.md

 ---

-Steve Drew received his Ph.D. in Electrical and Computer Engineering from Carleton University.
+Steve received his Ph.D. in Electrical and Computer Engineering from Carleton University.
 Steve has a broad research interest including digital assets management and trading, AIOps, edge computing, and cloud-native initiatives for blockchain services.